parsanayyara/yeast-model/README.md

 # yeast-model

-Kinetic Model of the Conversion of Sucrose to Ethanol in Saccharomyces cervisiae (based on Michaelis-Menten Kinetics)
+Kinetic model of the conversion of Sucrose to Ethanol in Saccharomyces cervisiae (based on Michaelis-Menten Kinetics)